What is giardia?

 What symptoms should I watch for?

 Most people experience frequent diarrhea, loose and pale greasy stools, abdominal cramps and bloating.
 These symptoms may lead to weight loss and dehydration.
 Symptoms can begin 3-25 days (average is 7-10 days) after you are exposed to the parasite.
-Most healthy persons recover in 2 to 6 weeks.
-You may be infected and experience no symptoms at all.
+Most healthy persons recover in 2 to 4 weeks.
+Some people can be infected and experience no symptoms at all.

 People with underlying medical conditions, especially those with HIV, may develop more serious complications.
 Be sure to share your full medical history with your health care provider.